xeon-git/BlurStyle/README.md

 - Fixed a bug with blue background when entering/exiting a battle and moving between sections
 - Fixed a bug with the background on the page TSTO
 - Fixed a bug with buttons falling in the battles section due to a new "useful" update from the tanks dev
+- Fixed a bug with text going on top of the log button icon in battle

 **changelog version 4.0.5 === 4.0.6:**
 - Added BlurStyle logo to the tab icon